Social Security Disability for Mental Illness in Detroit

 The lawyers at Levine Benjamin believe in providing personal attention for your case.

 Many clients come to us with mental health conditions.
-We know how to navigate Social Security’s special legal system to get the benefits you need.
+We know how to navigate getting Social Security Disability benefits for mental illness so you receive the benefits you need.

-Call us.
-We’ll evaluate your case for FREE.
-And you’ll pay no attorney’s fee until you win disability income.
+When you work with us, you’ll pay no attorney fee until you win disability income.